polypiel/meu-simtron/README.md

 ## How to use
 Create `res/values/slack.xml` and include the following values:
  * token: your Slack bot token
- * channel: the Slack channel ID to write
+ * channel: the Slack channel ID to send texts
+ * debugChannel: a debug Slack channel ID

 ### Requirements
  * Android 7 or above